 In the 1920s, Nome, Alaska suffered a terrible diphtheria outbreak.
 Teams of mushers and sled dogs — led by Balto and others — battled blizzard conditions over nearly 700 miles to deliver medicine to the stricken town.
 Brooklyn-born sculptor Frederick George Richard Roth created this tribute to the heroic dog.

 And just who were those “others” involved in the rescue of Nome?
 Well, one of them was Togo.
 Balto’s owner had other sled dogs, including Togo, his favorite.
-It turns out that Togo did most of the heavy lifting (or should I say pulling?) during the nearly 700 mile run, but Balto led the last leg as they entered Nome.
-That’s why Balto got the hero’s welcome!
+It turns out that Togo did most of the heavy lifting (or should I say pulling?) during the nearly 700 mile run.
+Balto, however, led the last leg as they entered Nome.
+That’s why he got the hero’s welcome!

-Did Togo get a hero’s statue in New York City?
+Did Togo get a statue in New York City?

 He did, but it had an ignominious beginning.
 The anonymous figure you see below by Shelley Curtis Smith was tucked away in sad little Seward Park in the Lower East Side.